sunniesnow/sunniesnow-record/README.md

 and [Node.js](https://nodejs.org/) (20.6 or later).

 > [!NOTE]
-> On Windows, the version of FFmpeg should be at least 6.1
+> The version of FFmpeg must not be 6.0
-> because this tool cannot generate correct videos with older versions due to a bug
+> because of a known bug in that version.
-> in those versions.
 >
-> The version of Node.js should be at least 20.6.0
+> The version of Node.js most not be between 20.0 and 20.5 (inclusive)
-> because this tool cannot run with older versions due to a bug in those versions.
+> because of a known bug in those versions.

 Then, run the following command: